com-pas/compas-deployment/README.md

 To know if all containers are running execute the shell script "bin/docker-wait-on-containers.sh".
 This script will wait until all containers are running.

-The URLs are the same as for the BaseX version, except of course the BaseX Container.
-This is now a PostgreSQL container.
 The PostgreSQL container is available at port 5432.

 To stop and remove all the containers run the command: